richardsmythe/pyquantile/README.md

 Generally, all estimates seem to stabilize after the initial few seconds.
 The plot below compares Beta, Normal and Pareto distributions.
 Predictably a heavy tailed distribution like Pareto has more error than the others.

 <img width="3570" height="2066" alt="image" src="https://github.com/user-attachments/assets/de962d76-4302-4458-93f1-5664161777c0" />

-- Beta's error is ~2.8% of the true value
-- Normal's error is ~13% of the true value
-- Pareto's error is ~19% of the true value

 ## Installation